flintoftid/aegmesher/doc/UserManual.md

 #### physicalType

 Physical type of the mapped object in the structured mesh.
-Currently not used by the mapper but available to mesh exporters.
+Currently not used by the mapper though it may be in future version.
+It is currently passed through for use in mesh exporters.

 physicalType     | group type       | Description of mapped group :----------------|:-----------------|:-----------------------------------------------